Biskop256/IoT-desktop/README.md

 This section goes into Home Assistant, why I chose it and how you can use it to present your data.

 ### Home assistant
 Home assistant is an open-source software that is very user friendly and of course free.
-Since I already had a Raspberry pi pico 4 with Home Assistant installed, using it for my project was a no-brainer.
+Since I already had a Raspberry Pi 4 with Home Assistant installed, using it for my project was a no-brainer.
 And since I was already sending the data to Home Assistant to do the automations for the light, using it to also present my data was the easiest choice.
 I presented my data by adding the following sensors:
 ```
 mqtt:
   sensor: